heidygallardo/heidygallardo/README.md

 - I designed and developed websites for the C-STEM Department and faculty at UTRGV.
 - I currently design and develop websites for businesses in Texas.

+### While I am not coding I am:
+- A volunteer at my church.
+- Playing sports with friendy and family (my favorite is soccer! ⚽)
+- Painting 🎨

 ### Meet Rex my [#30NitesOfCode](https://www.codedex.io/@heidyexe/30-nites-of-code) pet

 ![@heidyexe #30NitesOfCode](https://codedex.io/api/petStatus?user=heidyexe)